The Manitowoc and Two Rivers area is a little-known gem in Wisconsin.

 Open from May to October, the Rogers Street Fishing Village will take you back in time to when commercial fishing was the backbone of the local economy.

-At the Fishing Village, you can explore a historic lighthouse built in 1886, shipwreck displays, and commercial fishing exhibits.
+You can explore a historic lighthouse built in 1886, shipwreck displays, and commercial fishing exhibits at the Fishing Village.

 It’s a relatively inexpensive activity that both adults and kids will love.
 You can even skip the museum, walk along the river, and experience the “fishing village” buildings.